 In either case, the principal does not amortize, and there are no set payments to be made.
 Rather, the lender’s fee is deducted from the amount issued to the borrower.

-Without amortization, compounding interest, or set payments, there’s no need to use a loan amortization calculator in this case.
-To estimate the total cost of your invoice financing agreement, use Fundera’s accounts receivables financing calculator instead.
+Without amortization, compounding interest, or set payments, there’s no need to use a schedule calculator in this case.

 As opposed to a set loan with a set payment plan, taking on a line of credit works more like a credit card.
 You may have a balance on the line of credit, and your only requirement month to month is to make the interest payments on the principal.
 At any point, you may choose to pay back the principal on the line of credit at any pace you wish.
 While the interest compounds throughout the life of the line of credit, the debt would only start amortizing once you start paying down the principal.

-No matter what type of debt you take on to finance your business, our goal at Fundera is that you fully understand the terms, conditions, and impact of your financing decisions, so that you can make the best and most informed decision possible for your business and your life.
+No matter what type of debt you take on, it is imperative you fully understand the terms, conditions, and impact of your financing decisions, so that you can make the best and most informed decision possible for your business and your life.

-We hope this information, our loan amortization schedule templates, and all of our other tools and resources will help you feel informed and empowered to approach your borrowing choices with confidence.
+We hope this information and the loan amortization schedule templates will help you feel informed and empowered to approach your borrowing choices with confidence.